Original Blog Post-April 21, 2016

 After giving up on accomplishing any more Morning Time activities I set up the laptops and got out the morning work for the kids.
 Everyone is now working quietly.

-The 2 year old has pulled out a puzzle I recently bought at the thrift store and he is working diligently on it while watching Dinosaur Train.
-I notice that one of the maps has been pulled partially off the wall so that’ll need fixed.
+The 2-year-old has pulled out a puzzle I recently bought at the thrift store and he is working diligently on it while watching Dinosaur Train.
+I notice that one of the maps has been pulled partially off the wall so that’ll need to be fixed.
 Maybe I can do that before I vacuum?

-It’s 11:30.
-Time for me to make some lunch, tuna sandwiches with some tomatoes from the garden?, and maybe fold some clothes while they eat.
+Time for me to make some lunch, tuna sandwiches with some tomatoes from the garden? and maybe fold some clothes while they eat.
 I will sneak in a little quiet time when I go to put away my clothes and look through my prayer notebook.
 I will look over my To-Do list and look at what I had planned on getting done today.

 Maybe at nap time I can search online for the outfits for the boys.
 Oldest sister’s wedding is quickly approaching and there is still so much to do.
 I will at least work on my desk mess a little bit.
 I know there is a pile of papers that need to be filed so maybe I’ll start there.
 Then hopefully I can try on the outfit before I go to bed and I noticed yesterday that I need to use the lint roller on it too.

 Reading over this makes me realize that sometimes I just put too much on myself.
 Maybe you do too?
 There will always be something that needs to be done.
 Just take it one thing at a time, do the most important things first, break big jobs into little jobs, take rest breaks, and ask for help when you need it!